villisco/wsl2-vmmem-fix/README.md

 ```
 Apply changes with ``sudo sysctl -p`` command.

 > NB!
-Increase your memory limit if it is not enough for VM!
+Increase your memory limit in ``.wslconfig`` if it is not enough for VM!

 ### Forcing distro to release cached files memory

 WSL distro kernel tries to re-claim small amounts of memory \
-back to host by running periodically (PS. when CPU is idle!): \
+back to host by running periodically (when CPU is idle): \
 ``echo 1 > /proc/sys/vm/compact_memory``

 This can be seen in ``dmesg -T`` logs: